triadibs/E-commerce-Analysis-for-Business-Insights/README.md

 The September and October cohorts likely benefited from strong acquisition campaigns, possibly tied to specific marketing efforts or seasonal promotions.
 However, the retention decline suggests a need for follow-up engagement strategies to sustain user activity.
 3. Patterns of Retention Decline
 -	Early Cohorts (January–June):
-    o	The drop-off is relatively moderate, with retention stabilizing around 4–5% in later months. o	This stability indicates effective retention strategies but also highlights potential for further improvement in user engagement.
+    -	The drop-off is relatively moderate, with retention stabilizing around 4–5% in later months.
+    -	This stability indicates effective retention strategies but also highlights potential for further improvement in user engagement.
 -	Later Cohorts (July–October):
-    o	Higher initial retention rates (8–14%) suggest improvements in onboarding or engagement strategies during these periods.
+    -	Higher initial retention rates (8–14%) suggest improvements in onboarding or engagement strategies during these periods.
 Key Insights & Recommendations
-    1. Sustain Engagement for High-Performing Cohorts: o	Leverage insights from July–October cohorts to understand the factors driving their high initial retention (e.g., onboarding processes, targeted campaigns). o	Implement strategies to maintain retention beyond Month 3, such as loyalty programs, reactivation emails, or exclusive offers.
+    1. Sustain Engagement for High-Performing Cohorts:
+        -	Leverage insights from July–October cohorts to understand the factors driving their high initial retention (e.g., onboarding processes, targeted campaigns).
+        -	Implement strategies to maintain retention beyond Month 3, such as loyalty programs, reactivation emails, or exclusive offers.
-    2. Focus on Long-Term Retention: o	For earlier cohorts (e.g., January–June), where retention stabilizes at 4–5%, consider enhancing re-engagement campaigns to boost long-term activity.
+    2. Focus on Long-Term Retention:
+        -	For earlier cohorts (e.g., January–June), where retention stabilizes at 4–5%, consider enhancing re-engagement campaigns to boost long-term activity.
-    3. Address Retention Drop-Off in Later Cohorts: o	September and October cohorts show steep declines after Month 2.
+    3. Address Retention Drop-Off in Later Cohorts:
+        -	September and October cohorts show steep declines after Month 2.
 Focus on personalized engagement strategies during the critical second and third months to minimize drop-off.
-    4. Evaluate Marketing Efforts: o	The surge in Month 1 retention for later cohorts (e.g., October with 14.58%) indicates successful acquisition campaigns.
+    4. Evaluate Marketing Efforts:
+        -	The surge in Month 1 retention for later cohorts (e.g., October with 14.58%) indicates successful acquisition campaigns.
 Replicate these efforts while pairing them with sustained post-acquisition engagement strategies.

 ### Customer Segmentation RFM Analysis
 ![rfm](https://github.com/user-attachments/assets/c9b5b517-83b0-4ce1-b5d3-8c9095f002b0)